xiubinzheng/blog-board/README.md

-# udacity-full-stack-nano-blog
+# blog-board
-the user blog assignment for the udacity nanodegree
+This is my personal blog that I am using to track my own diary.